In Shillong, rain is a recurring feature all the year around and umbrellas a constant companion.

 The legendary Bhupen Hazarika died of multiple organ failure in a Bombay hospital today.
 He was one of the few stars of North East India that the rest of the country widely accepted and applauded.
 For someone from that part of the country his departure hurts a little more.
 This Star Cement advertising hoarding photographed [Read more]

-(This post is cross posted from my blog Pixelated on IBNLive.com) Summer of 2001.
+(Dil Chahta Hai was released on August 10, 2001.
+This post was first published in 2011 and I still feel the same about the movie in 2017) Summer of 2001.
 Bhopal.
 Bharat Talkies.
 Dil Chahta Hai.
 A decade later the experience is still as fresh.
-On that overcast afternoon, I stepped out of the theatre with a heady head.
-I had just witnessed something phenomenal.
-The last time I underwent something [Read more]
+On that overcast afternoon, I stepped out of the [Read more]

 Pleasantly surprised to find these posters in the neighbourhood.
 Sex in mainstream cinema has hit this genre hard but they are still very much in business.
 Multiplexes should also start screening these sex flicks, there’s a huge audience amongst the urban elite.
 It’s not uncommon to find recognisable faces from Bolywood in these C-grade films.
 [Read more]

 The first Bengali, as recorded, who came to Shillong was the successful trader Golam Haider, who was the supplier to the Raj in Cherrapunji, the district head quarters. he established his ‘Golam Haider and Sons,’ the only departmental store in the centrally located Police Bazar in 1878.